release-argus/Argus/README.md

 #### Prereqs

-The backend of Hymenaios is built with [Go](https://go.dev/) and the frontend with [React](https://reactjs.org/).
+The backend of Argus is built with [Go](https://go.dev/) and the frontend with [React](https://reactjs.org/).
 The React frontend is built and then [embedded](https://pkg.go.dev/embed) into the Go binary so that those web files can be served.
 - [Go 1.18+](https://go.dev/dl/)
 - [NodeJS 16](https://nodejs.org/en/download/)

 #### Go changes

-To see the changes you've made by modifying any of the `.go` files, you must recompile Hymenaios.
+To see the changes you've made by modifying any of the `.go` files, you must recompile Argus.
 You could recompile the whole app with a `make build`, but this will also recompile the React components.
 To save time (and CPU power), you can use the existing React static and recompile just the Go part by running `make go-build`.
-(Running this in the root dir will produce the `hymenaios` binary)
+(Running this in the root dir will produce the `argus` binary)

 #### React changes

 To see the changes after modifying anything in `web/ui/react-app`, you must recompile both the Go backend as well as the React frontend.
 This can be done by running `make build`.
-(Running this in the root dir will produce the `hymenaios` binary)
+(Running this in the root dir will produce the `argus` binary)

 ## Getting started

-To get started with Hymenaios, simply download the binary from the [releases page](https://github.com/hymenaios-io/Hymenaios/releases), and setup the config for that binary.
+To get started with Argus, simply download the binary from the [releases page](https://github.com/release-argus/Argus/releases), and setup the config for that binary.

-For further help, check out the [Getting Started](https://hymenaios.io/docs/getting-started/) page on our website.
+For further help, check out the [Getting Started](https://release-argus.io/docs/getting-started/) page on our website.

 #### Config formatting

-The config can be broken down into 6 key areas. ([Further help](https://hymenaios.io/docs/config/))
+The config can be broken down into 6 key areas. ([Further help](https://release-argus.io/docs/config/))
-- [defaults](https://hymenaios.io/docs/config/defaults/) - This is broken down into areas with defaults for [services](https://hymenaios.io/docs/config/defaults/#service-portion), [gotifies](https://hymenaios.io/docs/config/defaults/#gotify-portion), [slacks](https://hymenaios.io/docs/config/defaults/#slack-portion) and [webhooks](https://hymenaios.io/docs/config/defaults/#webhook-portion).
+- [defaults](https://release-argus.io/docs/config/defaults/) - This is broken down into areas with defaults for [services](https://release-argus.io/docs/config/defaults/#service-portion), [gotifies](https://release-argus.io/docs/config/defaults/#gotify-portion), [slacks](https://release-argus.io/docs/config/defaults/#slack-portion) and [webhooks](https://release-argus.io/docs/config/defaults/#webhook-portion).
-- [settings](https://hymenaios.io/docs/config/settings/) - Settings for the Hymenaios server.
+- [settings](https://release-argus.io/docs/config/settings/) - Settings for the Argus server.
-- [service](https://hymenaios.io/docs/config/service/) - A dictionary mapping of all the services to monitor as well as what to notify when a new release is found.
+- [service](https://release-argus.io/docs/config/service/) - A dictionary mapping of all the services to monitor as well as what to notify when a new release is found.
-- [gotify](https://hymenaios.io/docs/config/gotify/) - A dictionary mapping of targets for Gotify messages.
+- [gotify](https://release-argus.io/docs/config/gotify/) - A dictionary mapping of targets for Gotify messages.
-- [slack](https://hymenaios.io/docs/config/slack/) - A dictionary mapping of targets for Slack messages.
+- [slack](https://release-argus.io/docs/config/slack/) - A dictionary mapping of targets for Slack messages.
-- [webhook](https://hymenaios.io/docs/config/webhook/) - A dictionary mapping of targets for WebHooks.
+- [webhook](https://release-argus.io/docs/config/webhook/) - A dictionary mapping of targets for WebHooks.